 53 degrees is about writing, reading for and doing a PhD.
 I’m enrolled in a PhD programme on a part-time basis at the Department of Geography in NUI Maynooth and this blog is about that experience.
-My name is Eoin O’Mahony, I am in my thirties and if you want to contact me about the research (Marian statues, pilgrimage in Ireland & Spain and primary schooling) you can contact me at:
+My name is Eoin O’Mahony, I am no longer in my thirties and if you want to contact me about the research (Marian statues, pilgrimage in Ireland & Spain and primary schooling) you can contact me at:

 My Ignite #6 slides are available here as a PDF.

 53 degrees refers to the latitude of Dublin, Ireland north of the equator.
 I live in Dublin.
 Dublin’s latitude is 53.34 degrees north of the equator and 6.27 degrees west of the prime meridian.
 This is not a geography blog about latitude, mountains or flags of the world.

 It is about the latitude I may need from those around me in completing this degree.
 It’s about the latitude I may need from my supervisors in thinking about the thesis I am writing.
 It is about discovering new ideas and experiences.

 Any views expressed on this blog are entirely my personal views, and in no way relate to the views or opinions of my employers.